fp-cybrilla/fp-cybrilla.github.io/content/payments/payments-via-Netbanking-UPI.md

 Once a payment is completed, FP provides notification of the payment status as follows:
 - FP will post the payment status to the `payment_postback_url` provided.
 This allows you to receive real-time updates on the payment status, so that the Investor can be notified accordingly.
+- You can fetch the payment status either by using the [FPDocs, Events API](https://fintechprimitives.com/docs/api/#events-early-access) or you can subscribe to the [FPDocs, Webhook notifications](/#webhook-notifications-early-access)

 ### **Payment States**